-- [44] The Board invites the Respondent to: - (a) provide further evidence for the Board to consider; and/or - (b) make written submissions on the Board's findings.
-Submissions may be on the substantive findings and/or on the findings on penalty, costs and publication. - [45] Submissions and/or further evidence must be filed with the Board by no later than the close of business on 23 June 2021. - [46] If submissions are received, then the Board will meet and consider those submissions. - [47] The Board may, on receipt of any of the material received, give notice that an inperson hearing is required prior to it making a final decision.
-Alternatively, the Board may proceed to make a final decision which will be issued in writing. - [48] If no submissions or further evidence is received within the time frame specified, then this decision will become final.
+- (b) make written submissions on the Board's findings.
+Submissions may be on the substantive findings and/or on the findings on penalty, costs and publication. - (c) Submissions and/or further evidence must be filed with the Board by no later than the close of business on 27 June 2022. - (d) If submissions are received, then the Board will meet and consider those submissions. - (e) The Board may, on receipt of any of the material received, give notice that an in-person hearing is required prior to it making a final decision.
+Alternatively, the Board may proceed to make a final decision which will be issued in writing. - (f) If no submissions or further evidence is received within the time frame specified, then this decision will become final.